caglanakpinar/qwen_customized_with_tiny_lora/README.md

   run 2's `code_valid_rate` as the more reliable of the pair only if you can confirm it was captured after such a fix — otherwise the two rows are evidence the metric is noisy at this sample size rather than evidence the checkpoint improved.
-- **ROUGE-L / token-F1 barely separate the three checkpoints** (0.10–0.12 and 0.16–0.23
+- **ROUGE-L / token-F1 barely separate any of the four checkpoints** (0.08–0.12 and 0.16–0.23
-  respectively) — all three are still far from fluent instruction-following at this model size and training budget, so free-generation text overlap is a weak discriminator here compared to teacher-forced loss.
+  respectively) — all are still far from fluent instruction-following at this model size and training budget, so free-generation text overlap is a weak discriminator here compared to teacher-forced loss.
-- **Net takeaway:** for this dataset and model size, restricting a full-rank LoRA to a handful of late transformer layers (`layer_lora`) recovered more quality per training step than TinyLoRA's extreme parameter budget did in these runs.
-That is a specific-to-this-setup result, not a general claim about TinyLoRA — see the [TinyLoRA paper](https://arxiv.org/abs/2602.04118) for the regime (larger models, GRPO/RL) where its parameter efficiency is shown to pay off.
+- **Net takeaway:** for this dataset and model size, restricting a full-rank LoRA to a handful of late transformer layers (`layer_lora`) recovered more quality per training step than TinyLoRA's extreme parameter budget did in these runs, but layer_lora's own `code_valid_rate` is not monotonic with more steps — checkpoint selection should watch it, not just eval_loss.
+This is a specific-to-this-setup result, not a general claim about TinyLoRA — see the [TinyLoRA paper](https://arxiv.org/abs/2602.04118) for the regime (larger models, GRPO/RL) where its parameter efficiency is shown to pay off.

 ## Project Structure

 ```
 llm_with_tiny_lora/
 ├── pyproject.toml          # Poetry dependencies
+├── install.sh              # clone + install + start a TinyLoRA SFT run -- see "Shell scripts"
+├── layer_lora_install.sh   # the same, ending in a layer-scoped LoRA run
+├── eval.sh                 # base-vs-checkpoint eval for any run (CONFIG picks which)
+├── chat.sh / web.sh        # terminal REPL / browser UI against a trained adapter
+├── upload_to_hf.sh         # push a checkpoint + model card to the Hugging Face Hub
+├── data_generate.sh        # build the synthetic data-science set
+├── data_generator_code_base.sh  # build the Kaggle-grounded code corpus
+├── scripts/
+│   └── push_to_hub.py          # Hub upload + model-card generation, driven by upload_to_hf.sh
 ├── configs/
 │   ├── sft_default.yaml        # SFT defaults (gsm8k)
 │   ├── grpo_default.yaml       # GRPO defaults (gsm8k)